 Special Event Volunteers

-Special event volunteers staff a wide variety of events held at the Zoo and Aquarium throughout the year.
+Special event volunteers staff a wide variety of events held at the Zoo throughout the year.
 They provide hospitality and information, staff games and activities for children and may assist with set-up or preparation work.
 This position requires flexibility, enthusiasm and a love of people.

 Keeper Aide Volunteers

-Keeper Aides work behind the scenes with our zoologists to help care for our diverse collection of birds, mammals, reptiles, amphibians and fish.
+Keeper Aides work behind the scenes with our zoologists to help care for our diverse collection of birds, mammals, reptiles, and amphibians.
 This position provides an opportunity to learn from Zoo professionals as you assist with many critical daily tasks that impact an animal’s health and welfare.
 These positions require the ability to lift up to 50 pounds and to perform physically demanding work in all weather conditions.
 The work can be strenuous and dirty.
 Volunteers must make a commitment of one morning shift per week, 7 a.m. to noon, on the same day each week for one year.
 (Flexible schedules are not available.)
 There may be a waiting list for placements in this area.